diegovillatoromx/flink-kinesis-streaming-pipeline/README.md

 - Define the name of the database as `'db_streaming_datapipeline'`, which is descriptive and related to the project.

+#### Creating an Amazon Kinesis Analytics Job for Data Transformation

+As part of our real-time data processing architecture, we are setting up an Amazon Kinesis Analytics job to transform data from the first Kinesis data stream (`'us-accidents-data-stream-1'`) to the second Kinesis data stream (`'us-accidents-data-stream-2'`).
+This job will play a crucial role in processing and enriching data on-the-fly.
+Here are the steps to create this Kinesis Analytics job:

 1. Test the Flink application using the provided SQL or Python code.
 2. Build and deploy the Flink application in Kinesis Data Analytics (KDA).